yhormanp/pokemons-app/README.md

 the session is being stored as a cookie

-the favorite list and temporary data to be reviewed in the description of each pokemon is saved as well in the localstorage with the following names
+the general state of the application is being maintained with all the pokemons information and it's saved as well in the localstorage with the following name
-* pokemon-favorite-list
 * pokemon-temp-list
+In this way the general state will be shared with new blank opened windows

 # Getting Started with Create React App